TiberiusGh/1DV610-L2/README.md

 ## Law requirements

-According to Swedish law (lagen om elektronisk kommunikation) when a webbsite wants to store non-essential information (not strictly necessary for the website's basic functionality) on that person's browser, the person must give consent before such data is stored.

-The European law (GDPR) regulates how personal information must be handled, stored, processed and protected if the webbsite chooses to store personal information about the website visitor.
+According to Swedish law (lagen om elektronisk kommunikation) when a webbsite wants to store non-essential information (not strictly necessary for the website's basic functionality) on that user's browser, the user must give consent before such data is stored.
+GDPR further regulates how personal information must be handled and protected and require wwebsite owners to provide prof of specific user's consents.

-Furthermore, to maintain GDPR compoiance, a website owner must also provide proof of what consents each visitor has given.

 <br>